MooersLab/emacs30venturatreesitterconfig/README.md

 I tried zsh and Bash.
 On the Mac, Emacs startup times were the same, although these two shells differ in the startup times of new tabs.
-The Emacs binary starts up in a flash without an init.el.
+The Emacs binary starts up in a flash without an `init.el`.

 <p align="center"><img src="images/dashboard25Feb.png" /></p>